XenonA7/xenons-playable-classes/README.md

 3. Launch the game.
 Go into the options menu and there will be a new tab with a hammer icon for mods (CCLoader adds this).
 It should look like this:
 ![image](https://user-images.githubusercontent.com/105614278/179913184-8603fbe7-9cf6-4437-9ef7-e89b4930cb5c.png)

+If your mods don't appear here, make sure you don't have "folders inside folders".
+The mod folders need **package.json** or **ccmod.json** directly inside in order to be recognized.

-In this case, you are good to go.
+If your mods appear in-game, you are good to go.
 Note that XTM is compatible with ArcaneLab and Autumn's Genesis and other mods.
 There is an old list of other Crosscode mods located here: https://c2dl.info/cc/mods

-If your mods don't appear here, make sure you don't have "folders inside folders".
-The mod folders need **package.json** or **ccmod.json** directly inside in order to be recognized.

 # How to Update to a New Version
 1. Delete your old folder entirely.